ACADEMY CONVERSION / MULTI ACADEMY TRUST

 Goldenhill Primary is committed to this particular partnership because of the way the Societas Trust is structured.
-Leaders and Governors at Goldenhill Primary have always strongly held and share the view that our school must retain our own unique identity as Goldenhill Primary within any partnership we belong to.
+Leaders and Governors at Goldenhill Primary have always strongly held and share the view that our Academy must retain our own unique identity as Goldenhill Primary within any partnership we belong to.
 At the heart of the Societas Trust structure is the key driver that all schools are equal partners.

 Each school retains its own unique identity.